pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 # Koka
 ## Selling point: Algebraic effects
 In functional programming, we often talk about "(side) effects" and our desire to keep them under control.
-The definition of a side effect will vary a bit depending on who you ask, but I'll give it a try.
+The definition of a side effect will vary a bit depending on who you ask, but I'll give it a shot.
 A pure function is [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), which means that any call to the function can be replaced directly with its result, without changing the behavior of the program.
 If we call `foo(5)`, and that evaluates to `10`, then _any and all_ occurrences of `foo(5)` can be replaced with `10`.
 If the function does anything to break this property - by exhibiting side effects - it is no longer pure.
 Common examples of side effects are reading/writing to a filesystem or console, mutating global state, use of random number generation, etc.

 In the absence of side effects, the behavior of code becomes simpler to reason with, and entire classes of bugs can be eliminated.
-As such, many functional languages implement some kind of strategy for tracking and/or limiting side effects.
-A common approach is to use [monads](https://pema.dev/2022/03/03/monoid/) as seen in Haskell, PureScript, Scala, etc. Without going into much detail, they can be thought of as a design pattern for easily composing effectful computations, using only pure functions.
+As such, many functional languages have some kind of strategy for tracking and/or limiting side effects.
+A common approach is to use [monads](https://pema.dev/2022/03/03/monoid/) as seen in Haskell, PureScript, Scala, etc. Without going into much detail, they can be thought of as a design pattern for easily composing computations that exhibit side effects, using only pure functions.
 They are nice since they don't necessarily have to be designed into the language, but can be implemented in any language with an expressive enough type system, such as F#, OCaml, and TypeScript, neither of which are purely functional.

 Unfortunately, monads have some problems.
 They are notoriously intimidating to learn about for first-timers, and they can be tricky and tedious to combine.
 If you, for example, had a monad representing operations that perform IO, and a monad representing operations that may fail, and you wish to represent an operation that may fail _and_ perform IO, you are often forced to either write tedious boilerplate code or use [monad transformers](https://en.wikibooks.org/wiki/Haskell/Monad_transformers) to "stack the monads on top of each other", which imo. can lead to some rather inelegant code.